 4. Configuring Cloud Storage

 4.1.
-Login to the Vail dashboard.
-The main Vail dashboard presents the administrator with a global view of the Vail system, nodes that are in operation, and overall status of connections including connectivity to each physical storage and cloud storage location.
+Log in to the Vail dashboard.
+The main Vail dashboard provides the administrator with a global view of the Vail system, operational nodes, and the overall status of connections, including connectivity to each physical and cloud storage location.

 4.2.
-On the left hand pane, click on "Storage".
-In the Cloud Storage page, click on "+ ADD" to add Wasabi storage.
+Click Storage.
+In the Cloud Storage page, click on + ADD to add Wasabi storage.

 Data Path Endpoint - endpoint URL of the region where the bucket is located